h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 There are two options:

-Option 1: Trigger a Driverless AI experiment to be trained once the forecast horizon ends.
+**Option 1**: Trigger a Driverless AI experiment to be trained once the forecast horizon ends.
 A Driverless AI experiment will need to be re-trained every week.

-Option 2: Use Test Time Augmentation to update historical features so that we can use the same model to forecast outside of the forecast horizon.
+**Option 2**: Use Test Time Augmentation to update historical features so that we can use the same model to forecast outside of the forecast horizon.

 Test Time Augmentation refers to the process where the model stays the same but the features are refreshed using the latest data.
 In our Walmart Sales Forecasting example, a feature that may be very important is the Weekly Sales from the previous week.
 Once we move outside of the forecast horizon, our model no longer knows the Weekly Sales from the previous week.
 By performing Test Time Augmentation, Driverless AI will automatically generate these historical features if new data is provided.

-In Option 1, we would launch a new Driverless AI experiment every week with the latest data and use the resulting model to forecast the next week.
-In Option 2, we would continue using the same Driverless AI experiment outside of the forecast horizon by using Test Time Augmentation.
+In **Option 1**, we would launch a new Driverless AI experiment every week with the latest data and use the resulting model to forecast the next week.
+In **Option 2**, we would continue using the same Driverless AI experiment outside of the forecast horizon by using Test Time Augmentation.

 Both options have their advantages and disadvantages.
 By retraining an experiment with the latest data, Driverless AI has the ability to possibly improve the model by changing the features used, choosing a different algorithm, and/or selecting different parameters.
 As the data changes over time, for example, Driverless AI may find that the best algorithm for this use case has changed.